GoogleChromeLabs/react-adaptive-hooks/README.md

 };
 ```

+`deviceMemory` values can be the approximate amount of device memory in gigabytes.

 This hook accepts an optional `initialMemoryStatus` object argument, which can be used to provide a `deviceMemory` state value when the user's browser does not support the relevant [DeviceMemory API](https://github.com/w3c/device-memory).
 Passing an initial value can also prove useful for server-side rendering, where the developer can pass a server [Device-Memory Client Hint](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/client-hints#save-data) to detect the memory capacity of the user's device.

 ```js